Brendon-K/recipes/README.md

   - [ ] author
   - [x] tag
   - [x] ingredient
+- [ ] Allow fractional entries in quantity (e.g. 1/8 teaspoon instead of .125 teaspoon)
+- [ ] "Cook Mode?" would it be possible to prevent phone from sleeping while recipe page is open?
 - [ ] *maybe* auto suggest units for consistency
 - [ ] *maybe* keep a list of ingredients that have been added to recipes, auto suggest for consistency
 - [ ] *maybe* add a new category in ingredients for modifiers.
 For example: "Fresh," "Warmed," "Canned," etc.